tang415a/onlinetest/README.md

 1. http://localhost:3000/signup
     The user can sign up with his/her profile (name & email address) and start the session immediately.
 2. http://localhost:3000
     The administrator can sign up for a user and send the request to his/her email box automatically.
-To do that, you need to provide the email service (the user account for outbox) to nodemailer at Ln.
+To do that, you need to provide the email service (including the user account credential for outbox) to nodemailer at Ln.
 56 to Ln.
 66 in `src/backend/src/server.js`.

 ## Snapshots
 1. Sign up